-- 14.6.
-System suitability testing is an integral part of many analytical procedures.
-The tests are based on the fact that the equipment, electronics, analytical operations and samples to be analyzed contribute to the system.
-System suitability tests are employed for the verification of pharmacopoeial methods or validated analytical procedures and should be performed prior to the analysis.
-If a large number of samples are being analyzed in sequence, then appropriate system suitability tests are to be performed throughout the sequence to demonstrate that the performance of the procedure is satisfactory.
-Verification is not required for basic pharmacopoeial methods.[1] - 14.7.
-A major change to the analytical procedure, or in the composition of the product tested, or in the synthesis of the API, will require revalidation of the analytical procedure.[1] - 14.8.
-Test methods should be validated / verified according to international standards e.g. ICH[8], USP chapter <1225> and <1226>.[6]
+14.7.System suitability testing is integral many analytical an part of procedures.
+The tests are based on the fact that the equipment, electronics, analytical operations and samples to be analysed contribute to the system.
+System suitability tests are employed for the verification of pharmacopoeia methods or validated analytical procedures and should be performed prior to the analysis.
+If a large number of samples is being analysed in sequence, then appropriate system suitability tests are to be performed throughout the sequence to demonstrate that the performance of the procedure is satisfactory.
+Verification is not required for basic pharmacopoeia methods such as (but not limited to) pH, loss on drying and wet chemical methods.
+[1]

+14.8.A major change to the analytical procedure, or in the composition of the product tested, or in the synthesis of the API, will require revalidation of the analytical procedure.[1]

+14.9.Test methods should be validated / verified according to international standards e.g. ICH[8], USP chapter <1225> and <1226>.
+[6]